briandenicola/xlr8-e2eaisolutions/docs/02-rag/ifs-rag-step3-design.md

 ---
 layout: default
 title: Step 3 - Design
-parent: RAG Challenge
+parent: Agentic AI challenge
 nav_order: 3
 ---

 # Step 3: Design

-This section is part of the **IFS RAG Challenge**.
+This section is part of the **IFS Agentic AI challenge**.
 Here, you’ll design the end-to-end architecture for the IFS Knowledge Assistant chatbot, ensuring alignment with Azure best practices and the Baseline OpenAI E2E Chat reference architecture.

 ---